thiloschenkelberg/AI/Self-supervised learning.md

 Training an EBM consists of two parts:

-    (1) showing examples of x and y that are compatible and training it to produce a low energy
+1. Showing examples of x and y that are compatible and training it to produce a low energy.

-    (2) finding a way to ensure, that for a particular x, the y values that are incompatible with x produce a higher energy than the values that are compatible with x.
+2. Finding a way to ensure, that for a particular x, the y values that are incompatible with x produce a higher energy than the values that are compatible with x.

 ### Joint embedding, Siamese networks ###